ARTsmart Mission Statement

 The General Endowment fund was established to ensure the ongoing operation and the success of ARTsmart.

 The ARTsmart Scholarship Endowment fund is funded by ARTsmart.
-This fund is earmarked for scholarships for Santa Fe high school students who plan to pursue a career in the arts.
+This fund is earmarked for scholarships for any high school stenior who plan to pursue a career in the arts.
 ARTsmart’s goal for the Scholarship Endowment Fund is to be self sustaining.
 The fund will provide scholarship recipients assistance for four years of college if the students continue to meet pre-established criteria each year.

 Our first year recipient wrote a letter thanking us for the scholarship.
 She states,” I’m sincerely glad that I chose to pursue what I loved.
 I’m happy to be here and make art.
 I wish to finish my college, become a professional artist and inspire others.
 This one dream year in New York couldn’t have happened without The ARTsmart Scholarship.
 Your aid, care, and support truly helped me to pursue my dream.
 Thank you.
 I hope ARTsmart Scholarship will help the future recipient to pursue his or her dream as it has done for me.
 Thank you again for creating this wonderful scholarship for Santa Fe’s art student. “